 Ms. Josephs has served as a member of our Board of Directors since May 2013.
 Ms. Josephs was a managing director of Starwood Capital Group, L.P., a private equity firm specializing in real estate investments from 2005 to 2007.
 From 1986 to 1996, Ms. Josephs was a senior executive with Goldman Sachs & Co., serving in the real estate group of the investment banking division and, later, in the equity capital markets division.
-Ms. Josephs currently serves as a member of the board of directors of iStar Financial (NYSE: STAR), where she is the lead director and serves as a member of the compensation committee and chair of the nominating and governance committee.
-She also serves as a member of the board of directors of MFA Financial (NYSE: MFA), where she serves as a member of the audit committee and the chair of the compensation committee.
+Ms. Josephs currently serves as a member of the board of directors of iStar Financial (NYSE: STAR), where she is the lead director and serves as a member of the compensation committee and chair of the nominating and governance committee; as a member of the board of directors of MFA Financial (NYSE: MFA), where she serves as a member of the audit committee and the chair of the compensation committee; as a member of the board of directors of Safety, Income and Growth (NYSE: SAFE); and as a member of the board of directors of Starwood Real Estate Income Trust, where she serves as a member of the audit committee.
 She previously served on the board of directors of Plum Creek Timber Company (NYSE: PCL) until February 2016.
 She is a trustee of the University of Chicago Cancer Research Foundation.
 Ms. Josephs holds a B.S. in Economics from the Wharton School of the University of Pennsylvania and an M.B.A. from Columbia University.
 Ms. Josephs has significant experience in finance and investing and experience as a director, each of which bring valuable insight to the Board regarding the Board's oversight of our business and operations, financial reporting, risk management and corporate finance matters.